OPEN FOR PROJECTS · JULY 2026

 What's the best way to reach you?

-Email: hello@northline.design.
+Email hello@northline.design or send a text.
 Usually a reply within a few hours, always within one business day.
-If you need to talk first, say so in the message and I'll send a Cal.com link.
+Want to talk first?
+Say so and I'll set up a call.

 What happens if you get sick or hit by a bus?